Białe logo Bojarskiego Gościńca w Narewce.

 The work required precision, patience and taking care of the formalities associated with the protection of monuments.

-The building was put into use at the beginning of 2021, and its reconstruction was recognised with the award for the best preserved monument.
+The building was put into use at the beginning of 2021, and its reconstruction was recognized with the award for the best preserved monument.
 Today, it offers spacious, comfortable rooms ranging from 18 m² to 60 m², including family rooms, where modern amenities blend in with the historic character of the interiors.
 The preserved ornaments, the carefully recreated tile and the garden create a unique atmosphere, and the location allows a quiet stay in harmony with the surrounding nature.

-See the Czeremcha Cottage today.
+See the Czeremcha Building today.

 Apartments by the river